techyian/MMALSharp/README.md

 ###Model B 2/3

-Using a later model of the Raspberry Pi allows you to install the latest Mono version straight out of the box.
+Using a later model of the Raspberry Pi allows you to install the latest Mono version from the Mono repositories without issue.
 To do so, please follow the below steps:

 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF